scottwwh/lab-spectrum-analyzer/README.md

 ## TODO

 - Minify, baby!
+- Fnd/fix performance problem after changing source a bunch of times
-- Babel to transpile down to ES5
+- Babel to transpile down to ES5?
-- Gulp to automate ??
+- Gulp to automate?
 - [BUG] Fallback for IE/etc/whatever?
 - [NTH] Show loader
 - [NTH] Show when song is over / timeline for completion